Hilal Al-Shareef

 Sohail Hanif (Visiting Lecturer)

-Shaykh Sohail has spent over a decade in Jordan where he studied a full curriculum of Islamic sciences with traditional ‘ulamā’.
+Shaykh Sohail spent over a decade in Jordan where he studied a curriculum of sciences with traditional ‘ulamā’.
 He was previously Head of Arabic Sciences at the Qasid Arabic institute in Amman, an instructor in Islamic studies at Qibla online academy, and has taught undergraduate classes on Modern Islam and Qur’anic studies at the University of Oxford.
-He has also served as Head of Research and Development at the National Zakat Foundation.
+He also served as Head of Research and Development at the National Zakat Foundation.

 He is currently a lecturer at the Cambridge Muslim College where he works on Islamic legal theory, with a focus on the Hanafi school of law.